dyluc/designpatterns/README.md

 > In this pattern, behaviours/algorithms can be extracted into independent objects allowing for interchangeability at runtime.

-Using the strategy pattern, you can separate algorithm implementations for one another, and allow selection of which to use at runtime.
+Using the strategy pattern, you can separate algorithm implementations from one another, and allow selection of which to use at runtime.

 **Requirements**
 - Create a `Strategy` interface common to all variations of an algorithm.
 - Create separate classes for each algorithm, which implement the newly created interface.
 - Create a `Context` class which internally references a strategy object.
 Provide methods for the context class to set and execute the strategy.

+### Visitor (Behavioural)

+> In this pattern, an algorithm is separated from the object that it operates on.

+As such, this allows for new functionality to be introduced that operates on existing objects with minimal modification to the original structure (reducing the potential to introduce breaking changes).
+This new functionality can be created for families of classes, defining individual method specialisations for each separate type.

+You can imagine this could result in individual type checking for every single type that the visitor wanted to support.
+As such, this pattern uses the concept of Double Dispatch to solve this problem.
+Resolving which specialised method to use is delegated to the original object the visitor class intends to operate on.
+As such the original class will require minimal modification by means of implementing a new `#accept(Visitor visitor)` method.

+**Requirements**
+- Create a `Visitor` interface to define operations to be performed on separate types of an object structure (many languages can facilitate this through method overloading).
+- Provide concrete implementations for the `Visitor` interface and each of it's specialised methods.
+- Create a `Visitable` base element interface that defines an `#accept(Visitor visitor)` method to accept a visitor.
+- Concrete implementations of the `Visitable` interface may be existing objects, that should now direct calls to their `accept` method to the visitor's specific specialised method.

 ### Adapter (Structural)